 The Group Viewer page can be accessed by navigating to People > Group Viewer.
 This is the primary page for viewing and editing groups.
 Below, we will discuss each section of the group viewer in detail.

-Too deep of a hierarchy will lead to too many clicks to drill down.
-However, if your hierarchy is too broad, then you will have to scan through long lists of groups to find the one you want.
+if your hierarchy is too broad, then you will have to scan through long lists of groups to find the one you want.

 2 Group Details

 Displays information about the group including adding tags.